Nash — AI Seller Agent for Modern Storefronts

 https://negotiate.pier39.ai/negotiate.json - Done

-Distribution surface — where each artifact lives
+Distribution surface — where each component lives

 | Channel | What's there | URL |